Alanazammit64/reproducible-research_homework/README.md

 ---

 # Question 1, 2, & 3
-Can be found in the README.Rmd file in the logistic_growth repository
+Can be found in the README.Rmd file in the logistic_growth repository: [click here](https://github.com/mimzy64/logistic_growth.git)

 # Question 4 - Brownian Motion